willwillems/KontrolS1/README.md

 ```

 ## Pinout
 This is the pinout for the right hand section (from the back) the left hand connector is almost identical (mirrored).
-One notable exception is pin 2, i have no idea what pin 2 is.
+One notable exception is pin 2, ~~I have no idea what pin 2 is~~ pin 2 is the 165's DS on the right unit.
+Click [here](https://i.imgur.com/EdCKgI3.jpg) for the left section.

+> WARNING: Pinout changed, check below.

 ![pinout](https://i.imgur.com/A7mcbnp.png)
 ```